 Ensure that your passport is valid through the dates of your trip.
 Also note that some countries require passports to be valid for at least six months upon entry.
 Be sure to check the country-specific requirements prior to travel.

 Please note: If the name on your travel documents does not match the name on the reservation, you may be required to show additional documents such as a notarized marriage certificate.

-All customers must be checked in for their flight at least 60 minutes prior to scheduled departure and must be in the gate area at least 20 minutes prior to scheduled departure.
+All customers must be checked in for their flight at least 60 minutes prior to scheduled departure and must be onboard 15 minutes prior to scheduled departure.